 It is clear that the interactions AB, BC, AC are all confounded with the block effect (and can therefore not be estimated).
-The three main effects, may however be estimated.
+The three main effects, may however be estimated, and in fact the third order interaction ABC is also not confounded with the blocks.